A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

 is an abelian scheme with $G$-structure at level $K$ by the same reasoning as above.
-Note that even though $p^N$, and hence $p^N\rho$, itself might not preserve the $G$-structures, the conjugation $p^{-N}\rho p^N$ does. \end{remark}
+Note that even though $p^N$, and hence $p^N\rho$, itself might not preserve the $G$-structures, the conjugation $p^{-N}\rho p^N$ does.
+Note that this construction is implicit in \cite[Section 6.13]{RZ}. \end{remark}

 Let $\Shi_{K^p}^\circ$ over $\Spd E$ be the good reduction locus with infinite level at $p$ as before.
 It maps to $\Igs$ by composing the projection $\Shi_{K^p}^\circ\rightarrow \Shi_K^\circ$ with the reduction map $\Shi_K^\circ\rightarrow \Igs$.
 Let $\pi^\circ_{HT}$ be the Hodge-Tate map on it as in section 6.2.
 The following is the main result of this section.